Concordium/concordium-base/smart-contracts/docs/src/general/contract-schema.rst

 .. note::

-    Tools like ``concordium-client`` can use a schema to serialize JSON into bytes for when :ref:`specifying a parameter<init-passing-parameters>`, and deserialize the state of contract instances to JSON.
+    Tools like ``concordium-client`` can use a schema to serialize JSON into bytes for when :ref:`specifying a parameter<init-passing-parameter-json>`, and deserialize the state of contract instances to JSON.

 The schema is then either embedded into the smart contract module deployed